-Prerequisite: ESC 120.
+D Prerequisite: ESC 120.

 This course deals with the relationships between crystal chemistry, atomic structure and the properties of minerals, and teaches students how to use these relationships to make identifications.
-The students will also learn fundamental principles for the study of igneous, sedimentary and metamorphic rocks.
+The students will also learn fundamental principles for the further study of more detailed igneous, sedimentary and metamorphic rocks.